Ironman 70.3 Boulder to disrupt, close roads around Boulder on Saturday

 Travel Restrictions

-• CO 119/Diagonal Highway will remain open, one lane of westbound/Boulder bound lanes will be closed from N. 63rd St. to Jay Rd.
+• CO 119/Diagonal Highway will remain open, one lane of westbound/Boulder bound lanes will be closed from N. 63rd St. to Jay Road.
 Expect delays.

-• Jay Rd. will be closed to westbound traffic from Diagonal Highway to 28th St.
+• Jay Road will be closed to westbound traffic from Diagonal Highway to 28th Street.

-• US 36/28th St. will be closed northbound from Jay Rd. to St. Vrain Rd.
-Through traffic on northbound US 36 from Boulder to Lyons should use CO 119 to Longmont, head north on Hover Rd., then west on CO 66.
+• US 36/28th St. will be closed northbound from Jay Road to St. Vrain Road Through traffic on northbound U.S. 36 from Boulder to Lyons should use CO 119 to Longmont, head north on Hover Road, then west on CO 66.
 If heading to Estes Park, use the same route or you may also use CO 119 to Nederland, then north on CO 72 to CO 7, then continue north to Estes Park.

-• 75th St./73rd/71st St. will be closed southbound from Hygiene Rd. to Niwot Rd.
-Niwot Rd. will remain open for local access, expect delays
+• 75th St./73rd/71st St. will be closed southbound from Hygiene Road to Niwot Road Niwot Road will remain open for local access, expect delays

-• St. Vrain Rd. will be closed to through traffic, residents will be allowed to access their homes
+• St. Vrain Road will be closed to through traffic, residents will be allowed to access their homes

-• Monarch Rd. will be closed from 55th St. to 71st St. Residents will be allowed to access their homes via.
-55th and 63rd Streets.
+• Monarch Road will be closed from 55th St. to 71st St. Residents will be allowed to access their homes via 55th and 63rd streets.

 • 51st/55th St. will be closed to through traffic from Niwot Rd. to Jay Rd.
 Residents will be allowed to access their homes.

 • Do not try to cross the course.
-If you need to get from one side or the other use US 36 Southbound or N. 75th St. Northbound, CO 66, and Hygiene Rd. to get around the bike course.
-Please do not attempt to get across on Niwot Rd., Nelson Rd., St. Vrain Rd., Plateau Rd., or westbound Jay Rd.
+If you need to get from one side or the other use U.S. 36 Southbound or N. 75th St. Northbound, CO 66, and Hygiene Rd. to get around the bike course.
+Please do not attempt to get across on Niwot Road, Nelson Road, St. Vrain Road, Plateau Road, or westbound Jay Road.
 While those roads will remain open for resident access except for as mentioned above, you will experience longer delays than if you use the loop around the bike course.

 Shuttles